-We had 1,159,914 stock options outstanding that vested upon completion of the IPO.
-The stock-based compensation expense related to these awards was \$5.6 million, which was recorded upon completion of the IPO.
 The fair value of each stock option is estimated using the Black-Scholes option pricing model at each measurement date.
 The fair value of stock options under the Black-Scholes model requires management to make assumptions regarding projected employee stock option exercise behaviors, risk-free interest rates, volatility of the stock price, and expected dividends.
-The awards currently outstanding were granted with vesting terms between two and six years.
-Certain awards contained a 25% acceleration vesting clause upon a triggering event or Initial Public Offering as defined in the Existing Plan.
+The awards currently outstanding were granted with vesting terms between 2 and 4 years.
+Certain awards contain a 25% acceleration vesting clause upon a triggering event or Initial Public Offering as defined in the Existing Plan.

 We have not historically paid cash dividends to our stockholders, and we currently do not anticipate paying any cash dividends in the foreseeable future.
-As a result, we assumed a dividend yield of 0%.
-The risk-free interest rate is based upon the rates of U.S. Treasury bills with a term that approximates the expected life of the option.
-We use the simplified method or the lattice method when appropriate, to reasonably estimate the expected life of our option awards.
+As a result we assumed a dividend yield of 0%.
+The risk free interest rate is based upon the rates of U.S. Treasury bills with a term that approximates the expected life of the option.
+We use the simplified method to reasonably estimate the expected life of its option awards.
 Expected volatility is based upon the volatility of comparable public companies.

-Cellectis Awards
+Parent Awards

-Cellectis has granted stock options to our employees.
-Compensation costs related to the grant of the Cellectis awards to our employees have been recognized in our statements of operations with a corresponding credit to stockholder's equity, representing Cellectis' capital contribution.
+Cellectis granted stock options to our employees.
+Compensation costs related to the grant of the Cellectis awards to our employees have been recognized in our statements of operations with a corresponding credit to stockholder's equity, representing Cellectis's capital contribution.
 The fair value of each stock option is estimated at the grant date using the Black-Scholes option pricing model.
 The fair value of stock options under the Black-Scholes model requires management to make assumptions regarding projected employee stock option exercise behaviors, risk-free interest rates, volatility of the stock price, and expected dividends.

-Cellectis granted certain of our consultants warrants to purchase Cellectis stock in exchange for services provided to us.
-We recorded the fair value of the warrants as a dividend paid to Cellectis in exchange for the warrants issued to the consultants.
+Cellectis granted certain of our consultants non-employee warrants to purchase Cellectis stock in exchange for services provided.
+We recorded the fair value of the warrants as a dividend paid to Cellectis in exchange for the warrants issued to them.

-We recognized share-based compensation expense related to Cellectis' grants of stock options and warrants to our employees and consultants of \$347 and \$807 thousand for the nine months ended September 30, 2017 and 2016, respectively.
+We recognized share-based compensation expense related to Cellectis's grants of stock options and warrants to our employees and consultants of \$948,000 and \$692,000 for the years ended December 31, 2016 and 2015, respectively.